projectbarbel/barbelsite/docs/usecases.md

 ---
 id: usecases
-title: How to use Barbel Histo
+title: How to use BarbelHisto
 ---

 This is a link to [another document.](doc3.md)